tgkzz/crudapp/README.md

 ## Getting Started

 To get started, clone the repository and import the project into your IDE.
-Then, open the `StudentRecordManagement` class and run the `main` method.
+Then, open the `StudentRecordLinkedList` class and run the `main` method.

 ## Using the Program